Peppis Designworks logoPeppis Designworks logoPeppis Designworks logoPeppis Designworks logo

 About the author

 Annette Peppis leads the team at Peppis Designworks, a creative hub of established publishing industry experts who create books, branding, marketing material and design templates for leading publishers and businesses.
-Keep in touch by subscribing to Annette’s bi-monthly emails.
+Keep in touch by to Annette’s bi-monthly emails.

 Related posts